ahisbrook/sg-recs-code-archaeology/README.md

 - Become deeply, intimately, *uncomfortably* familiar with your unit testing framework(s) (JUnit, RSpec, Mocha, Sinon, Jest, etc).
 It's your new best friend, mother, and erstwhile lover.
 - Find an IDE/editor with really good intellisense that lets you navigate quickly and easily.
 Invest time in trying different things and experiementing with plugins and extensions - anything to reduce your cognitive overhead.
 Your brainpower will be needed elsewhere.

+Caveat: I will be focusing primarily on talking about testing in this document, but there are many different aspects to talk about regarding this subject, and this is by no means a full and complete

 OK - let's get messy.

 ------

-## Part 1: Establishing understanding of current state before making changes
+## Part 1: Getting Your Bearings

-- Often tests (if any) are at a "higher" level - this leads to setup fatigue (too many dominoes)
+The first hurdle to working with any legacy codebase is just understanding what on God's green earth is even happening.
+Establishing an understanding of current state and functionality is key.
+There are many tools in your toolbelt that you can use for this task.
+My top three are:

 #### Write a test
 - Use the interface as it appears to be meant to be used and see what breaks
 - Kick the tires, abuse the code a bit -- play with the inputs, dependencies
 - The test is your playground for exercising the code, you can always delete it later
-- Writing a test for existing functionality gives you peace of mind when making changes that you aren't causing regression
+- **Writing a test for existing functionality gives you peace of mind when making changes that you aren't causing regression**

 SG Example: `Gravy::Orders::ASAPTimeslot` had no unit tests around it, was (is) being implicitly tested by the tests around `Gravy::Throttle::AvailableWantedTimes`.
 Adding a test around existing functionality helped understand what it's doing, why, and gave confidence for proceeding with changes.